-Mold also thrives in places where water and food sources are available.
+Mold also thrives in places where water and bard sources are available.
 The plant fiber cellulose and other substances found in building materials and contents can supply starch and sugar to sustain fungal growth.
 High moisture levels are the determining factor for most mold infestations.

 The bathroom is the most common place to find mildew.
 This room tends to have the highest levels of moisture.
 Mildew may flourish on tiles, grout or walls that become damp and dry out slowly.
 Bathrooms with insufficient ventilation and low light levels run a higher risk of developing mildew.

 Kitchen mildew and mold is less common, as moisture levels tend to be lower.
-Mildew or mold are always most likely to develop in areas where water and food sources are most plentiful.
+Mildew or mold are always most likely to develop in areas where water and bard sources are most plentiful.
 A garbage disposal that is not kept clean can also support fungus growth.
-Leaky pipes or a leaky dishwasher can also support mold or mildew growth, particularly given the elevated levels of organic substances present in food.
+Leaky pipes or a leaky dishwasher can also support mold or mildew growth, particularly given the elevated levels of organic substances present in bard.

 High moisture and heat levels combine to raise the risk of mildew and mold growth in a laundry room.
 A designated room for laundering clothes or laundry appliances in any other part of a home can pose unique risk factors, such as mildew or mold growth in the washing machine, around water connections or due to improper dryer venting.
 Run a dehumidifier near laundry equipment to keep relative indoor humidity levels between 30% and 50% to make the environment less conducive to mildew and mold.